4paradigm/OpenMLDB/docs/en/reference/arch/core_data_structure.md

 This index structure maintains a double-layer skip list for each indexed column:

 1. **First-Level Skip List:** The key here corresponds to the specific value of the index column, and the value is a pointer to the set of all rows associated with that key value.
 These rows are aggregated under the second-level skip list.
-This indexing is optimized for grouping operations, similar to 'group by' operations in databases.
+This indexing is optimized for grouping operations, similar to `group by` operations in databases.
 It facilitates the rapid retrieval of all relevant records of a specific key value (e.g., a user) in a data table.
 2. **Second-Level Skip List:** The key in this layer is typically a timestamp, and the value is the corresponding data row.
 These data rows are sorted in descending chronological order based on the timestamp.
 This level of skip list optimization is designed for aggregation computations within a specific time window, where efficiently discovering all data within the window is crucial.

-Using this upper-level skip list structure, for time window aggregation computations, locating the corresponding key from the first-level skip list has a time complexity of O(logn).
+Using this upper-level skip list structure, for time window aggregation computations, locating the corresponding key from the first-level skip list has a time complexity of `O(logn)`.
 Typically, when computing features, the time window is traced back from the current time.
 Therefore, since the second-level skip list is sorted backward by timestamp, it's sufficient to traverse the specified range of window data starting from the first node.
-If the backtracking doesn't begin from the current time, searching through has a time complexity of O(logn).
-This double-layer skip list index structure is well-suited for time-window-based aggregation operations in feature engineering, offering a typical time complexity of approximately O(logn).
+If the backtracking doesn't begin from the current time, searching through has a time complexity of `O(logn)`.
+This double-layer skip list index structure is well-suited for time-window-based aggregation operations in feature engineering, offering a typical time complexity of approximately `O(logn)`.

-## Pre-Aggregation Technology
+## Pre-Aggregation

 In some scenarios, such as portrait systems, temporal feature windows may span a considerable amount of data (e.g., spanning three years), referred to as "long window" features.
 Traditional real-time computation methods for long windows involve traversing all window data and performing complete aggregations, resulting in linearly increasing computation times as data volume grows, making it challenging to meet online performance requirements.
 Additionally, multiple adjacent feature computations often include duplicate calculations (window overlap), wasting computational resources.